Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 Just like us, horses have 2 sets of teeth.
 Most of their incisors and premolars appear within the first couple of weeks of birth.
 The third incisors (corner teeth) are the last to grow in, which happens by your horse’s 9-month birthday.

 Horses have long lives, so their adult teeth aren’t in a rush to grow.
-Wolf teeth appear at around 5 months, and select permanent molars and incisors begin growing in during your foal’s second year of life.
+Wolf teeth appear at around 5 months, and select permanent molars and incisors begin growing during your foal’s second year of life.

 However, canine teeth don’t grow until your horse reaches 4 or 5 years of age.

-Because horses have such distinct phases of teeth growth, as well as deterioration as they grow older, it’s possible to accurately determine your horse’s age based their teeth.
+Because horses have such distinct phases of teeth growth, as well as deterioration as they grow older, it’s possible to accurately determine your horse’s age based on their teeth.

 4. Horses Use Their Teeth for Different Purposes

+Another horse teeth fact!
 Horses are herbivores.
 But even though they don’t eat meat, their teeth serve different purposes.

 Incisors: help a horse bite grass.
 Horses have 6 upper incisors and 6 lower incisors.